belgif/rest-guide-validator/readme.md

 The minimum maven version is 3.8.5.

 ## Goal Overview
-The goal `api-validator` binds by default to the lifecycle phase `prepare-package`.
+The goal `validate` binds by default to the lifecycle phase `prepare-package`.

 The goal `validate-openapi` can be used to validate an OpenAPI document outside a Maven project build execution.